Benefits of Nutritionists & Dietitians: What They Can Do For You

 The food marketing industry often uses food packaging and advertisements to make foods seem healthier than they really are.
 If you do not know how to read a food label, you may be deceived by a product name, clever words, and serving sizes.

 A nutritionist can teach you how to read a food label and show you what ingredients to look for to tell if the product is really healthy or not.
-Among the wide variety of food products out there, knowing how to spot healthy food choices makes your grocery shopping much easier.
+Knowing how to spot healthy food choices makes your grocery shopping much easier among the wide variety of food products out there.

 7) Provide accountability & motivation